jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 ## Machine Learning

-The libraries used are TensorFlow, XGBoost, Scikit-learn.
+The libraries used are TensorFlow, XGBoost, Scikit-learn, pyTorch.

 The ML service uses MLFlow which includes the following components: